sdpa-python/sdpa-python.github.io/index.md

 pip install sdpa-multiprecision
 ```

-PyPI currently does not have wheels for Apple M1 but it can built from source.
-Please see the instructions in the [Installation](https://sdpa-python.github.io/docs/installation/) section.
+For supported platforms, please see the [Installation](docs/installation/) section.

 ### Usage

-To get started, see the [Usage](https://sdpa-python.github.io/docs/usage/) section.
+To get started, see the [Usage](docs/usage/) section.

 ## History